-• Add now the three nodes (chance, decision, and utility) for test B and the corresponding links, as you did for test A. The network should look like this:

-- Save the network as DAN-two-tests-without-costs.pgmx. - If you do not have enough time, open the network DAN-two-tests-without-costs.pgmx, available in exercises.zip, in the folder solutions. - Find the optimal strategy for this case.
+- Add now the three nodes (chance, decision, and utility) for test B, as you did for test B. - Save the network as DAN-two-tests-without-costs.pgmx. - If you do not have enough time, open the network DAN-two-tests-without-costs.pgmx, available in exercises.zip, in the folder solutions. - Find the optimal strategy for this case.